Build a Slack Bot with Node.js on Cloud Run

 Don't worry.
 You can come back to this configuration page from the apps management page if you need to get these tokens again.

-The Secret Manager provides a secure and convenient method for storing API keys, passwords, certificates, and other sensitive data.
+Secret Manager provides a secure and convenient method for storing API keys, passwords, certificates, and other sensitive data.
 Secret Manager provides a central place and single source of truth to manage, access, and audit secrets across Google Cloud.

-Create your Secrets
+Create your secrets

-echo -n $BOT_TOKEN | gcloud secrets create bot-token --replication-policy=automatic --data-file=-
+echo -n $CLIENT_SIGNING_SECRET | gcloud secrets create client-signing-secret \ --replication-policy automatic \ --data-file -

-echo -n $SIGNING_SECRET | gcloud secrets create client-signing-secret --replication-policy=automatic --data-file=-
+echo -n $BOT_TOKEN | gcloud secrets create bot-token \ --replication-policy automatic \ --data-file -

 Access your Secrets